stan-dev/design-docs/designs/0035-pre-model-gqs.md

 }
 ```

-The generated data block takes a posterior draw for `sigma_alpha` and
+The latent data block takes a posterior draw for `sigma_alpha` and
 `mu_alpha` conditioned on `alpha`, then HMC/NUTS is only used to
 update the low-level paramters `alpha` based on the likelihood and
 prior as defined in the model block.

 ## Cut and injected randomness

-Here is a simple use case which uses the generated data block to
+Here is a simple use case which uses the latent data block to
 generate random sensitivity and specificity values from a population
 mean and covariance.
 The population model is used to generate random
 sensitivity and specificity values per iteration, pushing their